NIST Cybersecurity Framework v1.1 - AWS Audit Manager

 The NIST Cybersecurity Framework (CSF) is supported by governments and industries worldwide as a recommended baseline for use by any organization, regardless of sector or size.
 The NIST Cybersecurity Framework consists of three primary components: the framework core, the profiles, and the implementation tiers.
 The framework core contains desired cybersecurity activities and outcomes organized into 23 categories that cover the breadth of cybersecurity objectives for an organization.
 The profiles contain an organization's unique alignment of their organizational requirements and objectives, risk appetite, and resources using the desired outcomes of the framework core.
 The implementation tiers describe the degree to which an organization’s cybersecurity risk management practices exhibit the characteristics defined in the framework core.

-Using this framework to support your audit preparation
+Using this framework

 Using the framework as a starting point, you can create an Audit Manager assessment and start collecting evidence that’s relevant for your audit.
 After you create an assessment, Audit Manager starts to assess your AWS resources.
-It does this based on the controls that are defined in the NIST Cybersecurity Framework version 1.1.
-When it's time for an audit, you—or a delegate of your choice—can review the evidence that Audit Manager collected.
+It does this based on the controls that are defined in the NIST CSF When it's time for an audit, you—or a delegate of your choice—can review the evidence that Audit Manager collected.
 Either, you can browse the evidence folders in your assessment and choose which evidence you want to include in your assessment report.
 Or, if you enabled evidence finder, you can search for specific evidence and export it in CSV format, or create an assessment report from your search results.
 Either way, you can use this assessment report to show that your controls are working as intended.

-The details for NIST Cybersecurity Framework version 1.1 are as follows:
+The framework details are as follows:

-Framework name in AWS Audit Manager Number of automated controls Number of manual controls Number of control sets AWS services in scope
+Framework name in AWS Audit Manager Number of automated controls Number of manual controls Number of control sets

 Tip